-Find the answers to these questions.
+Watch the video, or use any sources to find the answers to these questions.

-A. "The Lottery" was the most popular story ever published in The NewYorker . Т F B. Shirley Jackson was Jewish. Т F C. Jackson never married. Т F D. "The Lottery" is probably about anti-Jewish prejudice. Т F E. Jackson was born in San Francisco but moved to New England as an adult. Т F F. Jackson left college after one year. Т F G. Most Americans have read "The Lottery." Т F
+a) "The Lottery" was the most popular story ever published in The New Yorker . Т F b) Shirley Jackson was Jewish. Т F c) Jackson never married. Т F d) "The Lottery" is probably about anti-Jewish prejudice. Т F e) Jackson was born in San Francisco but moved to New England as an adult. Т F f) Jackson left college after one year. Т F g) Most Americans have read "The Lottery." Т F